 Research in partnership with the Magistrates Association

-The Commission on Crime and Problem Gambling has commissioned an academic literature review that has shown that there is limited existing research into the relationship between crime and problem gambling.
+In 2020 the Commission on Crime and Gambling Related Harms published an academic literature review which showed that there is limited existing research into the relationship between crime and gambling related harms.
 Most research has been undertaken in other jurisdictions, notably Australia, the US and Canada.
-The Commission seeks to understand the relationship between crime and problem gambling in England and Wales.
+The Commission seeks to understand the relationship between crime and gambling related harms in England and Wales.